Abernaughty/git-maber/memory-bank/projectbrief.md

 - Added SSR compatibility checks
 - Added project images to the static directory
 - Fixed several TypeScript errors
+- Created a design tokens system for consistent styling
+- Implemented a component library with reusable UI components:
+  - Button component with variants, sizes, and states
+  - Card component with various styling options
+- Added comprehensive test coverage for components
+- Fixed accessibility issues in components
+- Updated the portfolio page to showcase the component library

 These improvements maintain the core functionality of the portfolio while establishing a solid foundation for the more advanced features planned in subsequent phases.
+The addition of a design system and component library provides a consistent UI foundation and will accelerate the implementation of future features.

 ## Timeline and Phases